Hatred (video game)

-Hatred is an isometric shoot 'em up video game developed and published by Destructive Creations that was released on June 1, 2015 for Microsoft Windows.
-The player character is a misanthropic mass-killer who begins a "genocide crusade" to kill as many human beings as possible.
-The developer described Hatred as a reaction to video game aesthetic trends such as political correctness, politeness, vivid color, and games as art.
+Hatred is an isometric shoot 'em up video game developed and published by Destructive Creations that was released on June 1, 2015, for Microsoft Windows.
+The player character is a misanthropic mass-killer referred to as "The Antagonist" or "Not Important", who begins a "genocide crusade" to kill as many human beings as possible.
+The developer described Hatred as a reaction to video game aesthetic trends such as political correctness, politeness, vivid color, and video games as art.
 Its October 2014 announcement trailer was characterized as "controversial" by multiple video game journalists.
 The game was shortly removed by Valve from their Steam Greenlight service due to its extremely violent content but was later brought back with a personal apology from Gabe Newell.
-It was greenlit for a second time on December 29, 2014 and released on June 1, 2015.
+It was greenlit for a second time on December 29, 2014, and released on June 1, 2015.

 Upon release, Hatred received generally negative reviews in video game press.
 Critics panned the game for being repetitive and lacking variation, criticizing its violent and controversial nature, although some minor praise went towards its gameplay mechanics.

-Despite the reception, Hatred developed a cult following and has been described as a cult video game.

 Gameplay

 Hatred is a shooter game presented in an isometric perspective in which the player character and protagonist is a mass-murdering villain who "hates this world, and the human worms feasting on its carcass" and embarks on a "genocide crusade" against the entire human race.
 The player can carry three weapons and an assortment of grenades, as well as drive some vehicles.
-Health is regenerated by performing glory kills on incapacitated people; the moves made to kill those victims involve cinematic switches of camera perspectives.
+Health is regenerated by performing executions on incapacitated people; the moves made to kill those victims often involve cinematic switches of camera perspectives, but can also be a "safe execution" (which can be toggled to occur every time instead) where The Antagonist simply points his firearm down and shoots the victim akin to the original Postal and its Redux.

 If the player is killed, the level restarts entirely unless the player completed additional sidequests that provide a limited number of respawn points.
 The character's voice acting is deliberately kept to a minimum, with his ideology and motivations largely left open to interpretation.